Alabama literature: Biography

 US Congressman John Lewis wrote a graphic autobiography with his aide, Andrew Aydin; it is illustrated by graphic artist Nate Powell.
 The March trilogy tells the life story of Lewis from his childhood in Alabama, to his role in the civil rights movement in the 1950s and 60s, and his later political career.
 The books celebrate the Civil Rights Movement and its legacy, particularly in Selma, Alabama, where Lewis was a member of the Student Nonviolent Coordinating Committee (SNCC).
 The trilogy was written after Barack Obama was elected as US President.
 Lewis also discusses the resulting racist backlash, along with issues of police brutality and the emergence of the Black Lives Matter movement.
 All three of the March books have the same dedication: to "the past and future children of the movement."

 Bryan Stevenson, an activist lawyer and founder of the Equal Justice Initiative, tells his story in his 2014 memoir, Just Mercy: A Story of Justice and Redemption.
 The memoir centers around the case of his client, Walter McMillian, who was sentenced to death in the 1980s after being charged with the murder of a white woman in Monroeville, Alabama.
 Stevenson discusses the racial injustices prevalent in the United States and flaws in the justice system, and states that "the true measure of our character is how we treat the poor, the disfavored, the accused, the incarcerated, and the condemned".

 Anthony Ray Hinton, a convict sentenced to death, wrote a memoir in collaboration with Lara Love Hardin: The Sun Does Shine: How I Found Life and Freedom on Death Row (2018).
 Hinton, an innocent man, served 30 years on death row in Alabama.
 This memoir details his struggles in prison, including the deaths of his friends, and the power of imagination.
 Bryan Stevenson and his team took on Hinton as a client, and won the case 15 years later.
 Hinton was released in 2015.

+Birmingham native Imani Perry has written literary and scholarly nonfiction centered on Black American history, culture, and the South.
+Her 2018 biography Looking for Lorraine: The Radiant and Radical Life of Lorraine Hansberry received the PEN/Jacqueline Bograd Weld Award for Biography.
+Her South to America: A Journey Below the Mason-Dixon to Understand the Soul of a Nation (2022), which draws on Perry's Alabama roots while examining the history and culture of the American South, won the 2022 National Book Award for Nonfiction.